k8sstormcenter/honeycluster/README.md

 If the service account compromised by our attacker could inspect the logs of the containers it can create, running `kubectl logs bad-pv-pod --tail=-1` (or making an API call from within the bad pod) will enable an attacker to view arbitrary files (line by line) on the host.
 In this example, we have a single node cluster, so we can access control plane data.

+Note that we have a lot more messages in the `smb` topic following the attack.
+Additional topics can be configured to filter for the other attack steps by configuring `DIRS` in the Makefile.

 ## Teardown

 ```bash
 make teardown
 ```

 ## Note for Mac Users